The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Numerical case studies

-corresponding to entering the corner at low ($x^1_4=0.5 \text{ m/s}$) and high ($x^2_4=2\text{ m/s}$) longitudinal velocities.
-The approximate value function values $\tilde{V}_0(x^1)=0.98$, $\tilde{V}_0(x^2)=1$ are both high at these initial states but the associated trajectories computed via Algorithm \ref{algo:controlalgo} vary significantly.
-In the low velocity case, the car avoids the obstacle by driving above it while in the high velocity case, by driving below it; see Figure \ref{fig:car_setup}.
-Such a behavior is expected since the car model would slip if it turns aggressively at high velocities.
-We also computed empirical reach-avoid probabilities in simulation, $V_{\text{ADP}}(x^1)=1$ and $V_{\text{ADP}}(x^2)=0.99$, by sampling 100 noise trajectories from each initial state and implementing the ADP control policy of \eqref{eq:approx_pol} using the associated value function approximation (Figure \ref{fig:car_setup}).
-The controller was tested on the ORCA setup by running $10$ experiments from each initial condition and sequentially applying the computed control inputs.
-Implementing the whole feedback policy online would require solving problems in the form of \eqref{eq:approx_pol} within the sampling time of $0.08$ seconds.
-This is conceptually possible since the control space is only two dimensional but requires developing an embedded nonlinear programming solver compatible with the ORCA setup.
-As demonstrated by the videos in \href{https://www.youtube.com/user/ETHZurichIfA}{(youtube:ETHZurichIfA)}, the car is successfully driving through the corner, avoiding the obstacle, even when the control inputs are applied in open loop.
+To evaluate the quality of the approximations we initialized the car at two different initial conditions $ x^1=(0.33,0.4,-0.2,0.5,0,0)$ and $x^2=(0.33,0.4,-0.2,2,0,0)$.
+They correspond to entering the corner at low ($x^1_4=0.5 \text{ m/s}$) and high ($x^2_4=2\text{ m/s}$) longitudinal velocities.
+The approximate value functions evaluate to $\tilde{V}_0(x^1)=0.98$, $\tilde{V}_0(x^2)=1$ and indicate success with high probabilities for both cases.
+Interestingly, the associated trajectories computed via the greedy policy defined through \eqref{eq:approx_pol} vary significantly.
+In the low velocity case, the car avoids the obstacle by driving above it while in the high velocity case, it does so by driving below it (see Figure \ref{fig:car_setup}).
+Such a behavior is expected since the car can slip if it turns aggressively at high velocities.
+We also computed empirical reach-avoid probabilities in simulation by sampling 100 noise trajectories from each initial state and implementing the ADP control policy using the associated value function approximation.
+The sample trajectories are plotted in Figure \ref{fig:car_setup} and the values were found to be $V_{\text{ADP}}(x^1)=1$ and $V_{\text{ADP}}(x^2)=0.99$